Teacher: John Immel

 Drawing on years of research and clinical experience specializing in digestive disorders, John Immel directs the Joyful Belly School of Ayurvedic Diet & Digestion.
 He is the founder of Joyful Belly, an educational Ayurvedic health care website, and oversees the Joyful Belly Clinic.

-John studied Ayurveda under Dr. Vasant Lad and is specialized in the advanced treatment of digestive tract pathology.
+John is specialized in the advanced treatment of digestive tract pathology.
 He holds a bachelor's degree in mathematics from Harvard University.
 He first discovered Ayurveda while working on a public health project in Bangladesh.
+He received his Ayurveda training and certification in 2008.
 John's interest in Ayurveda and digestive tract pathology was inspired by a complex digestive disorder acquired from years of international travel.

 Teacher: Mary Thompson